Note dated 6 January 2020

 Starting in January 2021, UK citizens are, however, likely to require ETIAS authorisation before travelling to a Schengen area country of which Sweden is one.
-ETIAS will be a visa waiver system which requires making an application on line before travel.
+ETIAS will be a “visa waiver” system which requires making an application on-line before travel. and so it will closely resemble a multiple entry visa.
 A fee of €7 will be charged in most cases.
 If granted, authorisation will last until your passport expires or for 3 years, whichever is shorter.
 Details can be found at:

 The Swedish authorities may wish to see your return ticket and to be satisfied that you have sufficient funds for your stay.

 General advice for UK citizens travelling abroad after Brexit is available at:

 Swedish citizens will need a valid passport to enter the UK.
 Note that a Swedish ID card will no longer be accepted.
 They will not need a visa for visits of less than 3 months.
 Check with the UK authorities for longer stays.
 However, the UK authorities have announced their intention to introduce a “visa waiver” system in the longer term, and this would apparently be similar to the EU’s proposed ETIAS arrangement (see above).